 Hirzebruch surfaces are also examples of toric varieties.
 In general, a Schubert variety $X(w,A)$ is a toric variety if and only if $w = s_1 \cdots s_k$ for distinct simple reflections $s_1,\ldots,s_k \in S$ \cite{Karuppuchamy13}.
 It follows from this that toric Schubert varieties are toric manifolds (smooth compact toric varieties).
 It is well known that isomorphism classes of toric varieties are determined by the combinatorial data in their associated fans \cite{Fulton93}.
 In addition, a result of Masuda states that toric manifolds are isomorphic if and only if their equivariant cohomology rings are weakly isomorphic \cite{Masuda08}.
 Both of these criteria apply to toric Schubert varieties in particular.
 It is an open question as to whether toric manifolds are cohomologically rigid, in the sense that any two toric manifolds with isomorphic cohomology rings are diffeomorphic or homeomorphic.
 We can ask the same question for Schubert varieties: \begin{question} Suppose $X(w,A)$ and $X(w',A')$ are both smooth, and $H^*(X(w,A))$ and $H^*(X(w',A'))$ are isomorphic as graded rings.
-Are $X(w,A)$ and $X(w',A')$ diffeomorphic or homeomorphic? \end{question} If integral cohomology is replaced with rational cohomology $H^*(X(w,A); \Q)$, then the question has a negative answer, as all Hirzebruch surfaces have isomorphic cohomology rings over $\Q$.
+Are $X(w,A)$ and $X(w',A')$ diffeomorphic or homeomorphic? \end{question} If integral cohomology is replaced with rational cohomology $H^*(X(w,A); \Q)$, then Question \ref{Q:rigid} has a negative answer, as all Hirzebruch surfaces have isomorphic cohomology rings over $\Q$.
 Another counterexample is provided by the flag varieties of finite types $B_n$ and $C_n$, since the cohomology rings are isomorphic over $\Q$, but not over $\Z$ \cite{Bergeron-Sottile02,Borel53,Edidin-Graham}.

 Finally, recall that if $A$ is a Cartan matrix over $S$, then for any subset $J \subseteq S$ there is a partial flag variety $\mcX^J := \mcG(A) / \mcP(A)_J$, where $\mcP(A)_J$ is the parabolic subgroup generated by the elements of $J$.
 Partial flag varieties are also stratified by Schubert varieties $X^J(w,A)$, where $X^J(w,A)$ is defined as the closure of $\mcB w \mcP_J / \mcP_J$ in $\mcX^J$.
 Partial flag varieties include familiar examples such as the Grassmannians.
-The following example shows that Theorem \ref{T:iso} does not hold for Schubert varieties in partial flag varieties: \begin{example} Consider the Cartan matrices of type $B_3$ and $G_2$ given by
+Next we show the notion of Cartan equivalence is neither necessary nor sufficient for distinguishing Schubert varieties in partial flag varieties.